Cultivating MONSTERS

 Vampire Pepper

 Chili growing is fun and rewarding in itself.
 Everything and anything can happen when it comes to the nature of growing chili peppers.
 Peppers are known to change phenotypically over time.
-You must keep growing to find the results you are searching for, when it comes to your own preference.
-When Monster Peppers are growing out strains, it is to improve them genetically towards sustainability.
+You must keep growing to find the results you are searching for when it comes to your preferences.
+When Monster Peppers are growing out peppers, it is to improve them genetically towards sustainability.
 This process takes many seeds as potential candidates and requires patience.
-Traditional plant breeding takes decades, but in that process we’re going to upgrade and add our personal flair.
+Traditional plant breeding takes decades, but in that process, we’re going to upgrade and add our flair.
 The fun thing is you can also do the same!
 Exposing our plants to various types of environmental factors helps bring out the phenotypes that may lay dormant.
-We always trying to push and introduce new phenotype into our strains.
-After a full grow season of obstacles and challenges for the plants to overcome, they will produce seeds.
-The final step is screening the seeds and selecting those that will have highest chance of germination.
+We always trying to push and introduce new phenotypes into our cultivations.
+After a full growing season of obstacles and challenges for the plants to overcome, they will produce seeds.
+The final step is screening the seeds and selecting those that will have the highest chance of germination.
 We observe the health of seeds from size, color, and shape, and only pick quality over quantity.
 Thus the cycle continues.
-Despite how harsh our growing methods are when raising our peppers, we produce quality seeds as result of those trials that our plants overcome.
-Exposing our plants to various types of environmental factors helps bring out the phenotypes that may lay dormant.
+Despite how harsh our growing methods are when raising our peppers, we produce quality stock as a result of those trials that our plants overcome.
+In terms of the Vampire Pepper, we work towards combining the best traits including the decorative foliage.